White man in white t-shirt holding arms up to sky with Bible open in one hand

 “But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.” — John 14:26

 Even if you do all of the suggestions above, there may still be days that you forget to turn to God.
 That’s okay; we all need reminders sometimes.
 While God reminds us from within, it helps to have physical reminders too.
 These can be a verse on a poster in your room, a whiteboard near your desk, a bracelet around your wrist, or even a notecard in your pocket.
-(I have all of the above, just in case.)
 It’s a good idea to switch things up sometimes, too.
-As humans, we tend to ignore things once we get used to them being a certain way.
+As humans, we tend to ignore some things once we get into a routine.
 So, if you’ve had the same verse on your whiteboard, write another one.
 Constant reminders will help keep you connected to God.

 Like what you’re reading?